 a.
 The table below depicts the percentage of a total development site that must be conserved in open space.
-The specified requirements are unique for single family development as compared to other use types.
+Lowland open space acreage, which includes wetlands and floodplains, shall be multiplied by 0.2 to determine the open space credit for lowland areas.
+The specified open space requirements are unique for single family development as compared to other use types.
 Open space for single family residential development areas must be provided in commonly held outlots.
 Within office, senior and multi-family uses, all area that is devoid of structures, parking areas, driveways, roads, patios, decks and pools is considered open space.

 Use Type Percent of Development Site

-Single Family (< 1 30%
+Single Family (≤1 unit/acre) 30%

-unit/acre)

-Single Family (> 1 30%
+Single Family (> 1 unit/acre) 30%

-unit/acre)

 Office 35%

-Multi-family less than 40%

-or equal to 4 units/ac
+Multi-family less than or equal to 4 units/ac 40%

-Multi-family > 4 but 45%
+Multi-family > 4 but not exceeding 6 units/ac 45%

-not exceeding 6

-units/ac

 Senior Use 45%

-Open space preservation credits may be transferred from Zone 2 to Zone 3 to satisfy the minimum open space requirement for Zone 3.
+^{}Open space preservation credits may be transferred from Zone 2 to Zone 3 to satisfy the minimum open space requirement for Zone 3.
 This transfer of open space credit is available between these zones because Zone 2 contains a large area of Environmental Corridor (EC) and preservation of the EC alone in Zone 2 is expected to well exceed the minimum 30% open space threshold.